oprypin/crsfml/network/socket.md

 Non-blocking sockets are the easiest solution if you already have a main loop that runs at a constant rate.
 You can simply check if something happened on your sockets in every iteration, without having to block program execution.

 When using `SF::TcpSocket` in non-blocking mode, calls to `send` are not guaranteed to actually send all the data you pass to it, whether it be as a `SF::Packet` or as raw data.
-Starting from SFML 2.3, when sending raw data over a non-blocking `SF::TcpSocket`, always make sure to use the `send_partial` method which returns the number of bytes actually sent after the method returns.
+Make sure to check one of the return values for how much data was actually sent.
 Regardless of whether you send `SF::Packet`s or raw data, if only a part of the data was sent in the call, the return status will be `SF::Socket::Partial` to indicate a partial send. *If `SF::Socket::Partial` is returned, you must make sure to handle the partial send properly or else data corruption will occur.* When sending raw data, you must reattempt sending the raw data at the byte offset where the previous `send` call stopped.
 When sending `SF::Packet`s, the byte offset is saved within the `SF::Packet` itself.
 In this case, you must make sure to keep attempting to send *the exact same unmodified `SF::Packet` object* over and over until a status other than `SF::Socket::Partial` is returned.
 Constructing a new `SF::Packet` object and filling it with the same data will not work, it must be the same object that was previously sent.